Skip to main content

 Output behavior

 If no rows satisfy a condition, that output receives an empty dataframe.
 Downstream transformations still execute even when the input dataframe is empty.
+That is, every output path runs, but only the matching branch receives rows.
 Aggregations applied downstream of an empty branch may still produce rows.
 For example, a count aggregation can return a single-row result.

 Limitations

-• Output order affects behavior because earlier conditions take priority over later ones.
+• Output order affects behavior because conditions are evaluated top to bottom.

 • A condition that always evaluates to true captures all rows and prevents later outputs from receiving data.